 The second branch of Willem’s current research concentrates on the way in which characteristics of cities and neighborhoods impact citizens’ fear, discontents, health, value orientations and voting behavior.
 In exploring these issues, he pays ample attention to the way in which contextual and individual-level factors interact in producing various outcomes.

-Willem’s research has been enabled by a Conflict & Security grant and a personal VENI grant, both awarded by The Netherlands Organization for Scientific Research (NWO), an EUR Fellowship and several personal research incentives awarded by the Executive Board of Erasmus University Rotterdam, and smaller funds provided by the Dutch Scientific Council for Government Policy (WRR) and the Netherlands Institute for Social Research (SCP).
+Willem’s research has been enabled by a Conflict & Security grant and personal VENI and VIDI grants, all three awarded by The Netherlands Organization for Scientific Research (NWO), an EUR Fellowship and several personal research incentives awarded by the Executive Board of Erasmus University Rotterdam, and smaller funds provided by the Dutch Scientific Council for Government Policy (WRR) and the Netherlands Institute for Social Research (SCP).

 In addition to his research activities, Willem teaches various courses, among others in Erasmus University's Master specialization Politics & Society and the top-rated Research Master in Sociology of Culture, Media and the Arts.